Green Bond

 How Green Bonds Work

-The mechanics of a green bond are virtually identical to a standard corporate or government bond.
-The issuer borrows money from investors and agrees to pay it back with interest over a set period.
-However, the process includes additional steps to ensure the "green" label is valid.
-1. **Framework Development**: The issuer creates a Green Bond Framework outlining how the funds will be used.
-This aligns with voluntary guidelines like the Green Bond Principles (GBP) established by the International Capital Market Association (ICMA).
-2. **External Review**: To prevent "greenwashing" (making false claims about environmental benefits), issuers often hire an independent third party to verify that the bond meets environmental standards.
-3. **Issuance**: The bond is sold to investors.
-The proceeds are ring-fenced or tracked to ensure they are allocated only to eligible green projects.
-4. **Reporting**: The issuer provides annual reports detailing how the funds were spent and the environmental impact achieved (e.g., tons of CO2 avoided).
+The mechanics of a green bond are virtually identical to a standard corporate or government bond, but the process includes additional layers of oversight and reporting to ensure the "green" label remains valid and trustworthy.
+The issuer borrows money from investors and agrees to pay it back with interest over a set period, just like any other debt instrument.
+However, to maintain the green status, issuers must follow a specific process: 1.
+Framework Development: The issuer creates a Green Bond Framework outlining exactly how the funds will be used and how projects will be selected.
+This usually aligns with voluntary guidelines like the Green Bond Principles (GBP) established by the International Capital Market Association (ICMA).
+2. External Review: To prevent "greenwashing" (making false or exaggerated claims about environmental benefits), issuers often hire an independent third party to verify that the bond meets recognized environmental standards.
+This second-party opinion is a critical document for ESG-focused investors.
+3. Issuance and Ring-Fencing: The bond is sold to investors in the open market.
+The proceeds are then ring-fenced or strictly tracked in the issuer's accounting systems to ensure they are allocated only to the eligible green projects defined in the framework.
+4. Ongoing Reporting: The issuer provides regular (usually annual) reports detailing how the funds were spent and, more importantly, the specific environmental impact achieved, such as the number of tons of CO2 emissions avoided or the amount of renewable energy generated.

 Types of Green Bonds